Biotite

 Members of the biotite group are sheet silicates.
 Iron, magnesium, aluminium, silicon, oxygen, and hydrogen form sheets that are weakly bound together by potassium ions.
 The term "iron mica" is sometimes used for iron-rich biotite, but the term also refers to a flaky micaceous form of haematite, and the field term Lepidomelane for unanalysed iron-rich Biotite avoids this ambiguity.
-Biotite is also sometimes called "black mica" as opposed to "white mica" (muscovite) – both form in the same rocks, and in some instances side by side.
+Biotite is also sometimes called "black mica" as opposed to "white mica" (muscovite) – both may form in the same rocks, and in some instances side by side.

 Properties

 Like other mica minerals, biotite has a highly perfect basal cleavage, and consists of flexible sheets, or lamellae, which easily flake off.
 It has a monoclinic crystal system, with tabular to prismatic crystals with an obvious pinacoid termination.
 It has four prism faces and two pinacoid faces to form a pseudohexagonal crystal.
 Although not easily seen because of the cleavage and sheets, fracture is uneven.
 It appears greenish to brown or black, and even yellow when weathered.
 It can be transparent to opaque, has a vitreous to pearly luster, and a grey-white streak.
 When biotite crystals are found in large chunks, they are called "books" because they resemble books with pages of many sheets.
 The color of biotite is usually black and the mineral has a hardness of 2.5–3 on the Mohs scale of mineral hardness.

 Biotite dissolves in both acid and alkaline aqueous solutions, with the highest dissolution rates at low pH.
 However, biotite dissolution is highly anisotropic with crystal edge surfaces (h k0) reacting 45 to 132 times faster than basal surfaces (001).